opencog/learn/README-Meaning.md

 recounted, giving them a strong weight (good!) and all the places where they disagree get a low weight (also good.)
-The problem here is that if one sentence has 10 parses in the cost-window, and another has only two, then the first sentences will outweight the second by 10/2 = 5 and clearly that's wrong.
+The problem here is that if one sentence has 10 parses in the cost-window, and another has only two, then the first sentences will outweigh the second by 10/2 = 5 and clearly that's wrong.
 But if we fix N, say, at 8, then the second sentence will still have 2 good parses, and 6=8-2 crummy ones that get counted.
 So apparently the correct answer is to use a cost-window, but